Dan Severn: Later career (2000–2013)

 Severn continued his MMA career on January 29, 2011, by racking up his 97th, and 8th straight, win over Scott Fraser.
 In doing so he won the Elite 1 Heavyweight championship.
 The end came at 4:59 of Round 2 as Fraser tapped to Severn's arm triangle which he has used to secure his last three victories.
 The event took place at the Casino New Brunswick in Moncton, New Brunswick, Canada.

-Severn successfully defeated Cal Worsham again, this time via unanimous decision in the main event of Legends Collide 2 on February 20, 2011.
-Held under the long running Gladiator Challenge promotion in San Jacinto, California, Severn picked up his 9th straight win to improve his record to 98-16-7.
+Severn defeated Cal Worsham again, this time via unanimous decision in the main event of Legends Collide 2 on February 20, 2011.
+Held under the long running Gladiator Challenge promotion in San Jacinto, California, Severn picked up his 9th straight win to improve his record to 98–16–7.

 Severn earned his 100th career victory on April 16, 2011, with a submission victory over Aaron Garcia at KOTC: Texas.

 Severn is one of only two fighters with over 100 wins in mixed martial arts.
 He has beaten the other fighter, Travis Fulton, and drew against him in the rematch.